Littlekawayi233/cse15l-lab-reports/lab-report-1-week-1.md

 Part 5
 ![Image](5.png)
  Setting an SSH Key: The reason we set an SSH Key is every time we log in and run scp, we have to type password.
 By setting an SSH key, we will save a lot of time.
 Type $ ssh-keygen to generate public/rsa key pair.
 When you see "Enter file in which to save the key (/Users/joe/.ssh/id_rsa)" press enter again.
-Then copy the public key to the .ssh directory of your user account.After that, you don’t need to password to login remote server.
+If you use Windows, follow the extra ssh-add steps here: https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_keymanagement#user-key-generation.
+Then copy the public key to the .ssh directory of your user account.After that, you don’t need to type password to login remote server.

 part 6
 ![Image](6.png)
  Optimizing Remote Running: You can write command in quotes after ssh command to run it on remote server.
 For example:  ssh cs15lfa22@ieng6.ucsd.edu "ls" This command will list the home directory on remote server.
 One more way to optimize is to use semicolons to run multiple commands on one line.
 For example:  cp WhereAmI.java OtherMain.java; javac OtherMain.java; java WhereAmI.
+These tricks are gonna save your time and reduce some lines of code.